Anushree-git-coder/git/README.md

 # git
-This is my first file.
+This is my first git repository.
 Author- Anushree